 I like this one for larger items as well as meat and poultry.
 I like that the recommended temperatures are right on the face and moveable target temperature indicator can be placed at the desired temperature so I can easily know when the item is ready to be removed from the oven.
 I have not had good luck with putting these in the dishwasher as the steam penetrates the housing and the resulting condensation makes the face hard to read.

 I hate it when the bottoms of my biscuits burn before the tops brown!
-Since I’ve placed one of these in my oven it’s never happened again.
+Since I’ve placed one of these in my oven to make sure the temp is accurate, it’s never happened again.

 Let The Adventure Begin!